Supercharging Agenda Setting Research: The ParlaCAP Dataset of 28 European Parliaments and a Scalable Multilingual LLM-Based Classification: Development of the CAP Policy Topic Classifier

 Further improvements are observed with XLM-R-Parla fine-tuned on extended training data that incorporate additional LLM-annotated \textit{Public Lands} instances.
 It achieves macro-F1 scores above 0.70 on English and Serbian, and scores between 0.64 and 0.68 on Bosnian and Croatian test datasets, respectively.
 This model outperforms the original fine-tuned XLM-R-Parla and XLM-RoBERTa models on all test datasets.

 As shown in Table \ref{tab:results-evaluation}, the models perform the worst on the Bosnian test dataset.
 A manual analysis of the dataset, together with feedback from the annotator, indicates that this dataset is more challenging due to less structured debates and a higher frequency of vague borderline cases in the Bosnian parliament.
 Notably, the most frequent label in this dataset is \textit{Other}, which covers topics unrelated to policy agendas, such as personal stories, interjections, and exchanges between members.
+Similar to that, the final Bosnian parliament annotations have by far the largest proportion of speeches annotated with the \textit{Government Operations} class, which is another signal for the specificity of the Bosnian dataset.

 The best-performing fine-tuned XLM-R-Parla model achieves performance comparable to the much larger GPT-4o model, while being more scalable and computationally efficient.
 This highlights the effectiveness of the LLM teacher-student approach that enabled the development of a scalable domain-specific classifier by leveraging a larger LLM as a data annotator.
 Moreover, the fine-tuned model achieves a performance comparable to that of human annotators.
 As shown in Figure \ref{fig:inter-annotator-agreement}, the level of agreement between the human annotators is similar to their agreement with the LLM model, and the best-performing student BERT-like model attains performance comparable to that of the LLM.